-This approach to quail is guaranteed to convert the game wary.
+This approach to quail, inspired by British food writer Elizabeth David, is guaranteed to convert the game wary.

 - 6 large portobello mushrooms